Ontario Votes 2018: Orléans

 In 2014, the NDP came in at a distant third, taking in less than 10 per cent of the vote.
 Barbara Zarboni, a retired financial advisor, is running for the party this election.

-Also running in the riding are Green Party candidate Nicholas Lapierre, who works at Algonquin College, and Gerald Boudreau for the Ontario Libertarian Party.
+Also running in the riding are Green Party candidate Nicholas Lapierre, who works at Algonquin College, Gerald Bourdeau for the Ontario Libertarian Party, and independent candidate Samuel Schwisberg.

 - Vote Compass | See how you fit in Ontario's political landscape